SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 The `setInterval()` method will continue calling the function until `clearInterval()` is called, or the window is closed.

-In the example below, the interval is 1000 milliseconds or 1 second.
+In the example below, the interval is 1000 milliseconds, or 1 second.

 The `clearInterval()` method clears a timer set with the `setInterval()` method.